-- 1914.10 Policy AW-2.4.4: Poplar Point Cultural Facilities Support the development of regional cultural facilities at Poplar Point, such as museums, memorial sites, gardens, nature centers, amphitheaters, and public gathering places.
+1914.10 Policy AW-2.4.4: Poplar Point Cultural Facilities Support the development of regional cultural facilities at Poplar Point, such as museums, memorial sites, gardens, nature centers, amphitheaters, and public gathering places.
+1914.10

-1914.10 - Provide a scale and pattern of development at Poplar Point Provide a scale and pattern of development in Poplar Point that is recognizes the area's proximity to a Metrorail station and other major surface arterials and that the area is physically separated from surrounding neighborhoods and, therefore, may accommodate buildings and site plans unlike but compatible with the fine-grained pattern found in nearby Historic Anacostia.
+- 1914.11 Policy AW-2.4.5: Scale of Development at Poplar Point Provide a scale and pattern of development in Poplar Point that is recognizes the area's proximity to a Metrorail station and other major surface arterials and that the area is physically separated from surrounding neighborhoods and, therefore, may accommodate buildings and site plans unlike but compatible with the fine-grained pattern found in nearby Historic Anacostia.
 Development should be pedestrian-oriented and should include active ground floor uses.
 The massing, height, and bulk of buildings and related features such as parking also should respect adjacent park uses and environmentally sensitive areas.
 1914.11 - 1914.12 Policy AW-2.4.6: Poplar Point Vista and View Preservation Ensure that the design of Poplar Point capitalizes on significant views to the river and U.S. Capitol.
 The New Jersey Avenue axis is particularly important, as it provides a clear line of sight to the Capitol dome from Poplar Point's prominent river bend.
-1914.12 - 1914.13 Policy AW-2.4.7: Poplar Point as an Economic Catalyst

-Use development at Poplar Point to bring economic development opportunities to adjacent neighborhoods, particularly Barry Farm and Historic Anacostia.
+1914.12 - 1914.13 Policy AW-2.4.7: Poplar Point as an Economic Catalyst Use development at Poplar Point to bring economic development opportunities to adjacent neighborhoods, particularly Barry Farm and Historic Anacostia.
 Activities at Poplar Point should foster the success of existing businesses in Historic Anacostia, provide job opportunities, and create cultural, educational, and institutional uses that benefit East of the River communities.
+1914.13

-1914.13 - 1914.14 Policy AW-2.4.8: Access Improvements to Poplar Point Improve access to Poplar Point by redesigning the road system on the site's perimeter, rebuilding the Frederick Douglass (South Capitol) bridge, converting the Anacostia Metrorail station to a multi-modal terminal, adding provisions for pedestrians and bicycles along Howard Road, W Street SE, and Good Hope Road, and providing water taxi service on the Anacostia River.
+1914.14 Policy AW-2.4.8: Access Improvements to Poplar Point Improve access to Poplar Point by redesigning the road system on the site's perimeter, rebuilding the Frederick Douglass (South Capitol) bridge, converting the Anacostia Metrorail station to a multi-modal terminal, adding provisions for pedestrians and bicycles along Howard Road, W Street SE, and Good Hope Road, and providing water taxi service on the Anacostia River.
 1914.14

-1914.15 Action AW-2.4.A: Poplar Point Planning

-Complete a future analysis for Poplar Point to define the site design, circulation, infrastructure, land use program, park and urban design to guide future development and to facilitate the land transfer from the federal government to the District.
-Development and proposed projects shall be guided by the Poplar Point Small Area Plan, and by large tract review and planned unit development processes. (b) However, as set forth in the Sense of the Council in Support of the Howard Road Private Development Zone Emergency Resolution of 2010, effective May 4, 2010 (Res.
-18 472; 57 DCR 4140), because of the importance of benefits from development in the Howard Road Private Development Zone (HRPDZ) to the community and the city as a whole, high density commercial and residential mixed use shall be considered as a matter of right only on a provisional basis should a large federal tenant select the HRPDZ site.
+1914.15 Action AW-2.4.A: Poplar Point Planning Complete a future analysis for Poplar Point to define the site design, circulation, infrastructure, land use program, park and urban design to guide future development and to facilitate the land transfer from the federal government to the District.
+Development and proposed projects shall be guidedby the Poplar Point Small Area Plan, and by large tract review and planned unit development processes. (b) However, as set forth in the Sense of the Council in Support of the Howard Road Private Development Zone Emergency Resolution of 2010, effective May 4, 2010 (Res.
+18 472; Commented: It is not clear why Poplar Point should be identified as an economic driver.
+Without specific examples of appropriate and inappropriate use of fragile wetlands and open space the suggestion potentially puts the area at risk.

+57 DCR 4140), because of the importance of benefits from development in the Howard Road Private Development Zone (HRPDZ) to the community and the city as a whole, high density commercial and residential mixed use shall be considered as a matter of right only on a provisional basis should a large federal tenant select the HRPDZ site.
 Projects anchored by large federal tenants that are required to be submitted under large tract review or as planned unit developments can be reviewed and go forward on an expedited basis, notwithstanding whether or not a small area plan has been completed.
 This subsection shall expire upon Council approval of a Poplar Point Small Area Plan submitted by the Mayor.
 1914.15